 It is your responsibility as a student to make sure that you meet all graduation requirements.
 Your advisor can help you understand the requirements and select the necessary classes.
-Also, the registrar will provide a degree audit at the beginning of fall semester of your last year to help identify any missing pieces.
+Also, an advising worksheet is available online at myHesston to help identify any missing pieces.
 But ultimately you are the one who will or will not graduate.
 Be sure you understand what you need to do to graduate.

 Is an associate degree from Hesston really necessary if I plan to complete a four-year degree?

 No, but there are good reasons to earn the degree.